Skip to main content

 Full Spectrum - Constantine, Sweetums and Link

 The Aurora Full Spectrum Flow Cytometry instruments are new high end machines from Cytek Biosciences.
 The URMC FCR is fortunate to have three of these instruments in our facility.
-The three options are Constantine (4 laser analyzer), Sweetums (5 laser analyzer) and Link Hogthrob (5 laser cell sorter).
+The three options are Constantine (5 laser analyzer), Sweetums (5 laser analyzer) and Link Hogthrob (5 laser cell sorter).
 The full spectrum cytometers use a new type of optical system capturing nearly the entire visible light spectrum and a process called spectral unmixing to resolve individual fluorochromes.
-The result is a system capable of performing 20+ color analysis (Constantine - 4 lasers) or 30+ colors on the 5 laser systems (Sweetums and Link).
+The result is a system capable of performing 30+ colors.
 In addition to being able to resolve a large number of parameters this technology is also often able to distinguish highly overlapping options such as GFP and YFP or similar but not identical fluorochromes like Brilliant blue 515 and Alexa 488.
 This opens a new world of panel design options using combinations of fluors that we previously couldn’t reliably resolve.
 Using this technology we can also perform autofluorescence extraction allowing us to resolve negative or dim positive populations that previously were swallowed up by high autofluorescence in our cells of interest.

 The two analytical systems also include integrated 96 well plate loaders allowing automated acquisition of a large number of samples.
 The plate loader includes automated washing to reduce carryover and highly customizable sample acquisition to optimize for each experiment.

-The cell sorter (Link) has the same 5 laser configuration as Sweetums which allows direct transfer of whole experiments from one machine to the other.
-An experiment that is tested and developed on the analyzer can then be transfered to the sorter and expected to work very much the same on both, saving time and reducing troubleshooting needs.
+The cell sorter (Link) has the same 5 laser configuration as Sweetums and Constantine which allows direct transfer of whole experiments from one machine to the other.
+An experiment that is tested and developed on these analyzers can then be transferred to the sorter and expected to work very much the same on all three instruments, saving time and reducing troubleshooting needs.

 General Information before proceeding